MaoranSun/curb_activities/yolo/pi/README.md

 ## Compilation

-For Raspberry Pi, the default settings should work, for other environments, make changes to `Makefile` according to [this link](https://github.com/AlexeyAB/darknet#how-to-compile-on-linux-using-make)
+For Raspberry Pi, the default settings should work.
+For other environments, make changes to `Makefile` according to [this link](https://github.com/AlexeyAB/darknet#how-to-compile-on-linux-using-make)

-Just do `make` in the darknet directory
+* Just do `make` in the darknet directory

-`pip install -r requirements.txt`
+* `pip install -r requirements.txt`

 ## Usage